umavl6/yumito/README.md

-# Getting Started with Create React App
+# Yumito
+### ( An online food delivery application )
+In this project, one can login, register, follow the menu, go through the offers which the restaurant had and order the food.
+Also, user can edit their profile and can log off.\

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Created using __React, React Hooks like useContext & useReducer, Bootstrap5, JSX, CSS__\
+Deployed in Firebase cloud.\
+Check it out my app here: [yumito-app](https://yumitotaste.firebaseapp.com)

 ## Available Scripts